danielharrell/open-eyes-lect-2017-18/Open.md

 learning best happens among others yet only happens in oneself.
-And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone, but always facing others at a table.
+And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but facing others at a table.
 To ask about the meaning of "open", then, to ask about the meaning of this.
 The meaning of us.
 Just as we can ask, as we look at the cover of the St. John's viewbook, why the word